 The main objective of the Task is to study how to achieve the optimal integration of distributed generation, energy storages and flexible demand, and thus increase the value of distributed generation and demand response and decrease problems caused by intermittent distributed generation (mainly based on RES) in the physical electricity systems and at the electricity market.
 The Task deals with distributed energy resources both at local (distribution network and customer) level and at transmission system level where large wind farms are connected.

 The first Phase of the Task was finished with seven participating countries in 2008 producing the state-of the art of the integration and proposal for the further studies.

 On the basis of the Phase one the Task extension was started in 2010 with the main topics to assess the effects of the penetration of emerging DER technologies to different stakeholders and to the whole electricity system.
-Five countries participated in the Phase two and it finished in November 2012.
+Five countries participated in Phase 2 and it finished in November 2012.

 Energy policies are promoting distributed energy resources such as energy efficiency, distributed generation (DG), energy storage devices, and renewable energy resources (RES), increasing the number of DG installations and especially variable output (only partly controllable) sources like wind power, solar, small hydro and combined heat and power.

 Intermittent generation like wind can cause problems in grids, in physical balances and in adequacy of power.

 Thus, there are two goals for integrating distributed energy resources locally and globally: network management point of view and energy market objectives.

 Solutions to decrease the problems caused by the variable output of intermittent resources are to add energy storages into the system, create more flexibility on the supply side to mitigate supply intermittency and load variation, and to increase flexibility in electricity consumption.
 Combining the different characteristics of these resources is essential in increasing the value of distributed energy resources in the bulk power system and in the energy market.

 This Task is focusing on the aspects of this integration.